isabella232/adobeio-codelabs-journaling-events/README.md

 # Consume Events using Journaling API

-This codelab will guide you through creating cron jobs in a Firefly application to consume events using jouranling API
+This codelab will guide you through creating cron jobs in a Firefly application to consume events using journaling API

 ## User Story
 There is a class of Firefly apps in which customers want guarantees that the I/O Events are processed without losing any event especially